samcat437/Milestone-3/README.md

 ### My Wedding Page

 1. Once logged in, the user will be redirected to their profile.
-As a first time user, they will need to fill click on the "Add Details" form in order to input their event details.
+As a first-time user, they will need to fill click on the "Add Details" form in order to input their event details.
 3. If they are a returning user, they will be able to view the details previously added or amend them by clicking the "Edit" button.

 ### Reviews Page